amankrsingh1812/OS-LAB/OS Lab 2/OS Lab 2 Report.md

 ```

 ### procInfoTest
-We created [procInfoTest.c](Patch/PartA/wolfietest.c) in which we use the syscall getMaxPid to get the Max PID, then use the system call `getProcInfo` to get Info about the process with that PID and then print the values of the fields of the struct `processInfo` to the console using `printf`.
+We created [procInfoTest.c](Patch/PartA/wolfietest.c) in which we use the syscall getMaxPid to get the Max PID, then use the system call `getProcInfo` to get Info about the process with that PID and then print the values of the fields of the struct `processInfo` to the console.
 We included `processInfo.h` as we are using the struct `processInfo`.
 At the end we used `exit` system call to exit from this program.

 ```C
 // procInfoTest.c